New Valparaiso, Indiana Office Now Open!

 How Do You Use a Fire Extinguisher?
 Remember to P.A.S.S.

-A fire extinguisher for your business is useless if your employees are not trained in how to use one.
+A fire extinguisher for your business is useless if your employees are not trained to use one.
 It is the employer’s responsibility to educate employees on the proper use of fire extinguishers.

 Investing in professional fire protection safety training is always a good decision.